1. Understand the fundamentals of Continuous Integration and Continuous Deployment (CI/CD).

 Automate CI/CD using Devtron

-Explore more Devtron Features and explore how you can build a Kubernetes CI/CD pipeline with Jenkins (CI) and ArgoCD (GitOps CD), then do check out this blog: Kubernetes CI/CD Pipelines with Jenkins and ArgoCD.
+Explore more Devtron Features and explore how you can build a Kubernetes CI/CD pipeline with Jenkins (CI) and ArgoCD (GitOps CD), then check out this blog: Kubernetes CI/CD Pipelines with Jenkins and ArgoCD.

 Conclusion

 GitLab CI/CD pipelines provide automation and streamline the entire software delivery process from development to deployment.
-Whether building a new pipeline or improving an existing pipeline, Gitlab becomes a reliable partner that helps you move faster, catch issues early, and build.
+Whether building a new pipeline or improving an existing pipeline, GitLab becomes a reliable partner that helps you move faster, catch issues early, and build.

 FAQ